 Unit 3: Listening to Music (40% of the final mark)

-Students sit a 90 minute exam at the end of the course during which students will answer questions on twelve set pieces taken from the following Areas of Study: Western Classical Music 1600-1899, 20th Century Classical Music, Pop Music and World Music
+Students sit a 90 minute exam at the end of the course during which students will answer questions on eight set pieces.

-The music department offers instrumental lessons and a variety of extra-curricular activities including steel band, djembe groups, recorder group and choir.
+The music department offers instrumental lessons and a variety of extra-curricular activities including composition workshops, choirs and the school production.